pettah market

 Must Eat: Rice and curry during colombo city tour

-One day in Colobmo what to eat
+One day in Colombo, what to eat

 But Sri Lankans have been able to avert the internationalization of their culture, customs and traditions and maintain their own identity.
-Sri Lanka’s food habits may have changed a little bit in the cities, over the last few centuries, and some people have made a habit of depending on fast food such as burgers, fried chicken, potato wedges etc, but still, a majority of people love to eat rice and curry.
+Sri Lanka’s food habits may have changed a little bit in the cities, over the last few centuries, and some people have made a habit of depending on fast food such as burgers, fried chicken, potato wedges, etc, but still, a majority of people love to eat rice and curry.

-Colombo is one of the busiest cities in Sri Lanka that provides plenty of opportunities for foodie travellers.
+Colombo is one of the busiest cities in Sri Lanka and provides plenty of opportunities for foodie travellers.
 Be it rice and curry, That food, Mongolian food, Chinese food or any other food variety you crave, Colombo is a city that gives you the opportunity to appease your tastebuds.

 Visiting Pettah for Shopping